semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 already installed, which is the case for every Semaphore VM.

 Additionally, `image_name` should be a valid Docker image name.
-The full list of available Docker images is available at [Docker Hub](dockerhub).
+The full list of available Docker images is available on [Docker Hub Library][dockerhub-lib].

 #### Examples